blargoflatsome/fourshame/content/characters/eskar-banay.md

 ---
 thumbnail: /img/male_placeholder.png
 name: Eskar Banay
-subtitle: Disembodies rakshasa Soul, Petrified by Purity
+subtitle: Disembodied rakshasa Soul, Petrified by Purity
 type: npc
 status: alive
-metaDescription: "Eskar Banay: Disembodies rakshasa Soul, Petrified by Purity"
+metaDescription: "Eskar Banay: Disembodied rakshasa Soul, Petrified by Purity"
 ---
 E﻿skar Banay is, or perhaps was, a Rakshasa.
 However, when he died his soul had nowhere to go.
 The Hell of the outer planes cannot be accessed from this world.
 So he has jumped from body to body in a desperate attempt to hold off the entropic forces of the Fade and to avoid the attention of Reapers.